Khaled al-Obaidi

-Khaled Yassin al-Obaidi (born 1959) is an Iraqi politician who served as the defense minister of Iraq from 2014 to 2016.
+Khaled Miteb Yassin Hassan Al-Obaidi (born 1959) is an Iraqi politician and former military officer who served as Minister of Defense of Iraq from 2014 to 2016.
+His tenure took place during a critical period in the country’s fight against the Islamic State, particularly following the fall of Mosul in 2014.

 Background

 Khalid Yassin al-Obaidi is a Sunni Muslim who was born in Mosul.
 He belongs to the al-Obaidi Sunni tribal confederation. al-Obaidi is a member of the Iraqi parliament's Itihad al-Quwa al-Wataniyah bloc.
 He holds two master's degree in engineering and military science as well as a doctorate in political science.
 He served in the Iraqi Air Force, specialising in engineering aircraft engines until 2003 when he was appointed as a university professor by the Ministry of Higher Education.
 He was appointed as the Technical Education Authority by the Ministry of Education in 2007 and has also served as a security advisor for the President of the Parliament.
 He was nominated for the post of Defense Minister and accepted by the Prime Minister Nouri Al-Maliki in 2010 but was rejected by Ayad Allawi, the Iraqi National List founder.
 He was also a major general in the Iraqi Army.